metio/terraform-provider-k8s/docs/data-sources/image_toolkit_fluxcd_io_image_update_automation_v1beta2_manifest.md

 Optional:

-- `path` (String) Path to the directory containing the manifests to be updated.Defaults to 'None', which translates to the root pathof the GitRepositoryRef.
+- `path` (String) Path to the directory containing the manifests to be updated.
+Defaults to 'None', which translates to the root path of the GitRepositoryRef.